byggkpi-ai/Bygg-GPT-Norwegian/README.md

 # Bygg GPT Norwegian

 It is under development a GPT that answers questions about construction in norwegian language, based on documentation tha is supplied.
+The current version is running on Google Colab.

 <img src="Documents/Bygg GPT Norwegian.png" alt="Bygg GPT" style="width: 1000px" />